OseasSon/CovidTracker/README.md

 2. Click on the "Import" tab.

-2. Choose the SQL dump file `login_db.sql` from the project's folder.
+2. Choose the SQL dump file `login_db.sql` from the `covidtracker` project's folder.

 3. Click "Import" to import the SQL dump file into your new database.